Free Virginia Public Records: Divorces, Marriages, Warrants

 Bankruptcy records are public information under the Freedom of Information Act.
 Although some information is sensitive and protected by national security, users can still view the majority of bankruptcy records for those in Virginia.
 The only information required is the bankruptcy case number or the name of the debtor.

 Bankruptcy records are maintained by the state public information act.
 Parties can view or make copies of the bankruptcy records by contacting their local court clerk or custodian by using the online courthouse finder and contact information.
+Additionally, these records can also be obtained through Public Access to Court Electronic Records (PACER).

 In-person Bankruptcy Requests: